bxparks/AceButton/README.md

 An Arduino UNO or Nano has 16 times more flash memory (32KB) than static memory (2KB), so the library is optimized to minimize the static memory usage.
-The AceButton library is not optimized to create a small program size (i.e. flash memory), or for small CPU cycles (i.e. high execution spped).
+The AceButton library is not optimized to create a small program size (i.e. flash memory), or for small CPU cycles (i.e. high execution speed).
 I assumed that if you are seriously optimizing for program size or CPU cycles, you will probably want to write everything yourself from scratch.

-That said, the __Stopwatch.ino__ example sketch shows that the call to `AceButton::check()` (which should be called at least every 10-20 milliseconds from `setup()`) takes only 15 microseconds on a 16MHz ATmega328P chip in the idel case.
+That said, the __Stopwatch.ino__ example sketch shows that the call to `AceButton::check()` (which should be called at least every 10-20 milliseconds from `setup()`) takes only 15 microseconds on a 16MHz ATmega328P chip in the idle case.
 Hopefully that is fast enough for the vast majority of people.

 ## Installation